marl/openl3/docs/index.rst

    tutorial

-openl3 is an open-source Python library for computing deep audio and (eventually) image embeddings.
+OpenL3 is an open-source Python library for computing deep audio and (eventually) image embeddings.

-For a detailed description of the models and the methods used to train them, check out the following paper the following paper:
+The audio and image embedding models provided here are published as part of [1], and are based on the Look, Listen and Learn approach [2].
+For details about the embedding models and how they were trained, please see:

 Look, Listen, and Learn More: Design Choices for Deep Audio Embeddings |br|
 Jason Cramer, Ho-Hsiang Wu, Justin Salamon and Juan Pablo Bello |br|